Ptr-srix4k/pn532-srix4k-library-arduino/README.md

 To use the library follow these steps

-1 - Install Adafruit libraries for PN532 from https://github.com/adafruit/Adafruit-PN532
+1. Install Adafruit libraries for PN532 from https://github.com/adafruit/Adafruit-PN532

-2 - Copy the two files "Adafruit_PN532.c++" and "Adafruit_PN532.h" inside the Adafruit arduino libray folder
+2. Copy the two files "Adafruit_PN532.c++" and "Adafruit_PN532.h" inside the Adafruit arduino libray folder

-    (for example : Arduino\libraries\Adafruit_PN532)
+   for example : Arduino\libraries\Adafruit_PN532

-3 - Use the sketch called "SRIX4k" to test the library
+3. Use the sketch called "SRIX4k" to test the library